-40. NATIONAL GOVERNMENT OF THE UNITED STATES.
+- 40. NATIONAL GOVERNMENT OF THE UNITED STATES.
+Five hours credit. - Origin and adoption of the Constitution, basic principles of the American constitutional system, the machinery of popular control, and the structure of the national government. - 171.
+STATE AND LOCAL GOVERNMENT.
 Five hours credit.
-(Also offered by correspondence.)

-Origin and adoption of the Constitution, basic principles of the American constitutional system, the machinery of popular control, and the structure of the national government.

-171. STATE AND LOCAL GOVERNMENT.
-Five hours credit.
-(Also offered by correspondence.

 Prerequisite, PS 40.
-The organization of state, county, and municipal governments.
+The organization of state, county, and municipal governments. - 172.
 PROBLEMS IN UNITED STATES GOVERNMENT.
 Three hours credit.
-(Also offered by correspondence.)